 During his career Johnson received dozens of awards and has been featured in numerous publications including: NBC Making a Difference Award, Madison 365 - Most Influential Award, In Business Magazine, Most Influential Award, Wisconsin State Journal, 5 People to Watch and was honored by the Pennsylvania House of Representatives.

-Rob and his wife, Gretchen, were born and raised in Philadelphia and have two sons.
+Michael and his wife, Toya, were born and raised in Chicago and have three children.

 TINA MACVEIGH | SENIOR Vice President and CHIEF STRATEGY OFFICER